Dot Dot Rounded Square Jar

 bio

-Meredith Host was born and raised in Detroit Rock City.
-She received her BFA in Ceramics from Kansas City Art Institute in 2001 and her MFA in Ceramics from The Ohio State University in 2008.
-Meredith has spent time at numerous ceramic residencies including The School for American Crafts at RIT in Rochester, NY, Watershed Center for the Ceramic Arts in Newcastle, ME, Dresdner Porzellan Manufactory in Dresden, Germany, and West Virginia University through The Pottery Workshop in Jingdezhen, China.
+Meredith Host (she/her) received her BFA in Ceramics from Kansas City Art Institute in 2001 and her MFA in Ceramics from The Ohio State University in 2008.
 She was named one of the 2011 Emerging Artists for NCECA and Ceramics Monthly, and in 2016 was a Presenter at the Utilitarian Clay Symposium.
-Currently, Meredith lives in Kansas City, MO and is a founding member of the Kansas City Urban Potters.
+Meredith has spent time at numerous ceramic residencies including Watershed Center for the Ceramic Arts in Newcastle, ME, The Archie Bray Foundation in Helena, MT, Dresdner Porzellan Manufactory in Dresden, Germany, and West Virginia University through The Pottery Workshop in Jingdezhen, China.
+Currently, Meredith lives in Kansas City, MO, teaches workshops around the country, and is a founding member of the Kansas City Urban Potters.

 artist statement